akitak1290/lox-interpreters/README.md

 [designDocs](designDocs) is used to keep track of changes as the project progresses to its final form.

+(the project is developed and tested on GNU/Linux system, you can set up wsl to run on windows machines)

 ## Table of Contents
 - [Setup](#setup)
 - [Testing](#testing)